sumnerevans/sumnerevans.com/content/posts/travel/2023-amsterdam-retreat/retreat/index.md

 "French bowling".
 The goal was to throw large meta balls towards a small wooden red ball.
 Whichever team gets closest to the red ball got points.
-Points are determined by the number of your team's balls that are closer to the red ball than all the other team's balls.
+Points are determined by the number of your team's balls that are closer to the red ball than all the other team's balls (similar to curling scoring).

 I played with Max against Ivan and Jess.
 Ivan and Jess made a great comeback and won by one point!